-Yet still, Clarke believes there will always be a selected few from the Virgin Islands who are willing to work and do what it takes.
+Yet still, Clarke believed there will always be a select few from the Virgin Islands who are willing to work and do what it takes.
 He takes a quiet pride in his homeland and its baseball tradition.

-In his late sixties, Horace has undergone several operations (heart, hip, knee) but it helps that there still isn't one excess pound on his frame.
-He enjoys the quiet life in Frederiksted -- unlike chatty Al McBean, he doesn't even have a phone.
+In his late sixties, Horace underwent several operations (heart, hip, knee), but it helped that there still wasn't one excess pound on his frame.
+He enjoys the quiet life in Frederiksted — unlike chatty Al McBean, he doesn't even have a phone.
 He likes to rise early and practice his music, playing vibes in a local jazz combo.
-He has also gone back to Yankee Stadium for several Old Timers' Games over the years, most recently in 2005.
+He has also gone back to Yankee Stadium for quite a few Old Timers' Games over the years, most recently in 2013.
 When asked after the 2002 edition why he didn't play, the old second baseman replied, tongue firmly in cheek, "It's time to give way to another generation!"

 On September 5, 2007, the Yankees invited Horace up once more for a special on-field appearance as part of a co-promotion with the Virgin Islands government to boost tourism in the islands.
 Many fans and writers would do well to emulate the organization's quiet and enduring loyalty to this player.

 This biography originally appeared on the website Baseball in the Virgin Islands (formerly at http://home.nyc.rr.com/vibaseball), from which it has been adapted.
 Grateful acknowledgment to Horace Clarke for providing his memories (personal interview on St. Croix, 1999), to his late wife Hilda, and to his son J.D.